Understanding faith practices around the world - Your news and entertainment website

 Christianity is the religion with the largest number of followers, spreading mainly across America, Europe and parts of Africa and Asia, centered on the teachings of Jesus Christ and biblical scriptures.
 Islam, whose holy book is the Koran, is predominant in North Africa, the Middle East and parts of Asia, with the five pillars of faith including daily prayer and the pilgrimage known as Hajj.
 Hinduism originated from India, characterized by the worship of various gods and goddesses, complex rituals and festivals such as Diwali.

-Buddhism stands out for its search for enlightenment, through meditation and practices derived from the Four Noble Truths and the Noble Eightfold Path, spreading throughout Southeast Asia and beyond.
+Buddhism stands out for its search for enlightenment, through meditation and practices derived from the Four Noble Truths and the Noble Eightfold Path, spreading across Southeast Asia and beyond.
 Judaism, practiced mainly in Israel and by Jewish communities around the world, is monotheistic, focuses on the worship of a single God, follows the Torah and observes festivities such as Shabbat and Passover.

 Indigenous and syncretistic religions, such as Voodoo and Santeria, which combine indigenous and Christian traditions, reflect the diversity of worship practices.
 Taoism and Confucianism, originating in China, emphasize life in harmony with the Tao, moral conduct and respect for social order and ancestry.